tutors-sdk/tutors-doc/unit-1-create/note-2-cheatsheet/cheatsheet.md

 Course information - a course outline, description or any other information.
 Can be any length.
 Will appear as slide over if the user presser the Info button on the top left.
 ~~~

-### course.png

-An image that will be used in the course title bar

 ### properties.yaml

 Course metadata in yaml format.
 At a minimum, this must contain the following: